FloatingArrayDesign/MoorDyn/docs/inputs.rst

 The file provided to MoorDyn-F for water Kinematics should have the following format, which specifies the inputted waves and current.
 MoorDyn-F can handle a maximum of 100 lines of current data.
-For using wave grid input type 1, there is a 120 character limit on the wave grid point data string.
 Details on this format can be found in the :ref:`water kinematics section <waterkinematics>`.

 .. code-block:: none